Ewarren7/ewarren7.github.io/source/_posts/2014-06-15-the-shoveled-hash.markdown

 comments: true
 categories:
 ---
-#"Where's My Shovel" asks the Hash
+#Where's My Shovel asks the Hash

 As a typical Ruby student, I became acquainted with arrays before hashes.
 The array shovel, aka `<<` really made sense to me and once I moved on to Hashes I found it very disconcerting that hashes were left shovelless.